-As we approach the High Holy Days we need to prepare ourselves.
 This is a serious time, and is not to be taken lightly.
-Our introspection begins during the Hebrew month of Elul.
+Our introspection begins on the first day the Hebrew month of Elul.
 As with all Jewish holidays, the date of Elul changes each year on the Western calendars.
-This year it will be Sunday, August 16 - Sunday, September 13, 2015.
+Google "Elul [present year] for the date on your calendar.

 What's different about Elul?

 The Holy Zohar explains that at the beginning of Elul we are achor el achor, "back to back" with G-d.
 In other words, as we begin the month of repentence our "backs" are turned away from HaShem.
 As result of our free will His is turn to us.
 But by the end of Elul we become panim el panim, we are "face to face" with the Holy One due to our teshuva (repentence).

 How is this remarkable transition possible?
 In a word, Rachem!
 Mercy!
 Our sages teach that during the month of Elul HaShem metephorically walks among us.
 Chasidut often uses the phrase "the King is in the Field” seeking us out, inspiring us to begin to our teshuvah as though we had been asleep.
 "Awaken souls," the King cries out; "Seek HaShem while He is near!"
 (Isaiah 55:6)